flakrimjusufi/grpc-with-rest/README.md

 User-interface is a multi-step react integrated with gRPC services.
 We are performing a transcoding of HTTP over gRPC and with this form we are sending a POST request [http://localhost:8090/card/createCreditCardApplication] to the server.

-### To run the multi-step form, under the ui directory, you can run:
+### To run the multi-step form, cd to ui directory and execute the following command:

 #### `yarn start`

 ~~~
-Runs the app in the development mode.
+Installs all the dependencies and runs the app in the development mode.
 ~~~

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.